bashbaugh/open-magic-chess-old/README.md

 # Magic Chess Board

+**THIS REPOSITORY IS ARCHIVED, PLEASE GO TO https://github.com/bashbaugh/magic-chess**

 > **COMING SOON!
 An open-source high-tech electronic chessboard. _Not finished yet!_ Once this project is finished I will share links to a tutorial.**

 ### Features